hello all,

 the one that will be stuck in your head for the rest of the day

-these clueless millennial, verruca salt pricks who killed your record store
+these clueless millennial, verruca salt pricks who killed

 with their cell phones and digital downloads